JosephDuffy/update-xcode-version-action/README.md

 ![Tests](https://github.com/JosephDuffy/update-xcode-version-action/workflows/Tests/badge.svg)
 [![codecov](https://codecov.io/gh/JosephDuffy/update-xcode-version-action/branch/master/graph/badge.svg)](https://codecov.io/gh/JosephDuffy/update-xcode-version-action)

-`update-xcode-version-action` is a GitHub actions that utilises [`xcutils`](https://github.com/JosephDuffy/xcutils) to automate the creation of pull requests when a new Xcode version is available (on GitHub actions).
+`update-xcode-version-action` is a GitHub Action that utilises [`xcutils`](https://github.com/JosephDuffy/xcutils) to automate the creation of pull requests when a new Xcode version is available (on GitHub Actions).

-It can be configured to update GitHub actions workflow files and create a pull request with the changes.
+It can be configured to update GitHub Actions workflow files and create a pull request with the changes.

 Thanks to `xcutils` [versions can be specified as `latest`, `beta`, `last-minor`, etc.](https://github.com/JosephDuffy/xcutils#version-specifiers), allowing for a single configuration to continue working without the need for extra tweaking. **You can think of your versions specification as a lock file for Xcode versions**.